patriciorodriguezOT/TA-Nebraska/Readme.md

 The Profiles section contains all the Global Variables needed to execute the test cases.

 Each profile contains the links, variables, users, and configuration necessary to execute the test scrips in a specific environment.

-~~Execution Profile helps cover multiple and different environments to execute your automation test scripts with ease.
-You can configure the testing environment in terms of data and behaviors through Global variables.~~

  - #### QA Env
 Contains the global variables needed for vv5qa environment.